ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/create_bookend.md

 </tbody>
 </table>

 There's more to learn about the bookend component.
-For details, see the [amp-story](/docs/reference/components/amp-story.html#bookend:-amp-story-bookend) reference documentation.
+For details, see the [`amp-story`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-story.md', locale=doc.locale).url.path}}) reference documentation.

 Our story is nearly complete.
 Before we can publish our content, let's check that our AMP HTML is valid.